 5. Promote Your Referral Program

-Nobody will sign-up for your referral program if you don’t put enough effort into marketing.
+Nobody will sign up for your own referral program if you don’t put enough effort into marketing.

-Even after creating a referral program, consider launching social media or email marketing campaigns to boost sign-ups.
+Even after creating an ecommerce referral program, consider launching social media or email marketing campaigns to boost sign-ups.

 Here are some marketing ideas to consider:

 2) New leads (use email finder tools to find them)